onox/orka/README.md

 object-oriented API.
 Objects are automatically created and destroyed by using controlled types.
 Various [AZDO][url-azdo] techniques can be used to allow multithreaded buffer updates and batched draw calls for high performance rendering.

+- **Frame graph**.
+Create a graph with render passes and textures to easily display a texture or depth buffer on the screen.

 - **Debug rendering and logging**.
 Various packages exist that can be used to draw bounding boxes, coordinate axes, lines, and spheres for debugging.